lan-nguyen91/micron-script/README.md

 - - -
 How to use?
+  - First create your repos on your github.
+And get the git URL (For ex: git@github.com:lan-nguyen91/testgit.git)
-  - ./micron_.sh mynewrepos
+  - ./micron_.sh git@github.com:lan-nguyen91/testgit.git
-  - ./micron_.sh mynewrepos 8585 (if you want to change port)
+  - ./micron_.sh git@github.com:lan-nguyen91/testgit.git 8585 (if you want to change port)
+  - This should create testgit folder on your root path, you are all set and ready to develop